igemuoftATG/generator-igemwiki/README.md

 wikis.
 Sets up a development environment with the ability to push entire codebase (including images) to live wiki pages.

+> ## Notice
+> We are not responsible for your wiki not being completed on time.
+Do not leave it to the last day.
+We are not responsible for you losing your current wiki.
+Run a `gulp pull` and back that up before you ever do your first `gulp push`.
+If you have problems open one, or email the author/collaborators identified in `package.json`.
+> ### Looking for maintainers!
+> I may not be able to keep this project up to date as the years go by and as I am become less active within my school's iGEM team.
+If things like webpack, gulp, handlebars, (or other templating libraries: EJS, Pug, etc), (or other view libraries with server side rendering: React, Vue2, Angular2), headlessly uploading content, JavaScript, CSS and its ecosystem of preprocesors (SCSS), or even CSSNEXT, markdown based content, continous integration on a github pages site, etc, do not scare you (in fact, they should excite!), then please get in touch with the author.

 ## Install

 ### kek bro, whats the package name?